 “Care to tell me your GMAT Quant score?”

 Previously we have explored the details of your GMAT score, but in this piece, I want to dispel a myth about GMAT.
-Reading up on GMAT online then you will eventually come across forum members, bloggers and, shockingly, occasional journalists who claim something like “once you get your MBA, no one cares what you scored in GMAT.”
+When reading up on GMAT online, you will eventually come across forum members, bloggers and, shockingly, occasional journalists who claim something like “once you get your MBA, no one cares what you scored in GMAT.”

 Worried About How COVID-19 Would Affect Your Plans

 COVID-19 is changing life as we know it.
 No longer do we go to sporting events with our families to cheer on favourite teams, hang out in bars hoping to meet the One or even shake hands with business connections.